NEW YORK'S YOUNG DESIGN SCENE

-The stars and stripes outfit in the third photograph has been a particular favourite of mine for many years, I had previously seen it used as a design reference in a couple of 1960s fashion source books, however, there was never any credit given to the designer, so I couldn't believe my luck when I purchased this issue of LIFE a few months ago, it's great to be able to finally put a name to its creator.
-Apparently in reality (without the use of infrared film) the outfit is actually a patriotic red, white and blue!
-Everyone included in this article had great potential, as a fellow designer, I would like to think that they all went on to have successful careers in fashion, i'd love to see more of their work and know what became of them after it was was published...
+A fantastic fashion editorial, originally published in August of 1967, introducing upcoming design talent from New York's fashion and art students, and also featuring amazing use of infrared photography by Barry Kaplan.
+All of the designs were available exclusively from Abracadabra, Marcia Weinraub's recently opened boutique on East 60th Street.
+The stars and stripes outfit in the third photograph has been a particular favourite of mine for many years.
+I had previously seen it used as a 1960s design reference in a couple of fashion source books, however, there was never any credit given to the designer or photographer, so I couldn't believe my luck when I purchased this issue of LIFE a few months ago, it's great to be able to finally put a name to both.
+Apparently, in reality (without the use of infrared film) the outfit is actually a patriotic red, white and blue!
+Everyone included in this article had great potential, and having studied fashion and worked in the industry myself, I would like to think that they all went on to have successful careers.

 WAY-OUT FASHION IN A BIZARRE YOUNG WORLD